Architecture

 Components & Screens

-Components and Screens are built last — once architecture, foundations, themes, and roles are in place.
+Components and Screens are built once the global architecture, foundations, theme, roles, and product-level logic are in place.

 This is where creative execution happens.